VinayCloudWorks/webapp/README.md

 **Assignment 01**
 ====================

-Thisassignment implements a simple Node.js and Express API to perform a health check (`/healthz`).
+This assignment implements a simple Node.js and Express API to perform a health check (`/healthz`).
 The API is designed to:

 -   Insert a record into a MySQL database (`health_check` table) with the current UTC datetime.
 -   Ensure proper error handling and status codes for various scenarios.